The simplest minimal subtraction for massive scalar field theory: Renormalization by minimal subtraction

-After the expansion of $u_{0}$ in terms of $u$ combined with the above equations and the required minimal subtraction we first find that all simple poles in $\epsilon$ involving $L_{M}(s,\mu), L_{M}(t,\mu)$ and $ L_{M}(u,\mu))$ are cancelled.
+After the expansion of $u_{0}$ in terms of $u$ combined with the above equations and the required minimal subtraction we first find that all simple poles in $\epsilon$ involving $L_{M}(s,\mu), L_{M}(t,\mu)$, and $ L_{M}(u,\mu)$ are canceled.
 Second, it is not difficult to show that

 Thus we have seen explicitly that the renormalized vertex parts obtained from the primitively divergent bare vertex parts can be written entirely in terms of the external momenta and the renormalized parameters $(u,m)$.
-Since an arbitrary vertex part that can be renormalized multiplicatively has an skeleton expansion in terms of the renormalized vertex parts obtained from the primitively divergent bare vertex parts \cite{ZJ}, it is then established that $\Gamma_{R}^{(N,L)}=\Gamma_{R}^{(N,L)}(p_{i};Q_{j},m,u)$.
+Since an arbitrary vertex part that can be renormalized multiplicatively has an skeleton expansion in terms of the renormalized vertex parts obtained from the primitively divergent bare vertex parts \cite{ZJ}, it is then established that $\Gamma_{R}^{(N,L)}=\Gamma_{R}^{(N,L)}(p_{i};Q_{j},m,u)$ at the loop order considered.